SHARE THIS CONTENT

 Also, get aware of what constitutes an illegal eviction.

 Handling squatters requires a strategic approach to avoid legal complications and property damage.
 Be aware of your state’s laws regarding squatters rights, as they vary widely.
 The eviction process is generally time-consuming and costly, and it’s the only way to get rid of squatters.
 In Oklahoma, squatters can have legal title to a property after living on it for 15 years.
 So, it is important to take action quickly after discovering squatters on your property.
+You can protect yourself from adverse possession claims by maintaining legal documentation and seeking legal advice.

-Here is the legal process, you can legally evict squatters from your rental property:
+Here is the legal process you can legally evict squatters from your rental property:

 Attend a Court Hearing: After you have filed an eviction lawsuit, you need to obtain a court order for eviction.
 This involves presenting the evidence of trespassing and the eviction notice served to the squatters.
 If the judge rules in your favor, you will be granted an eviction order.

-How Can Landlords Prevent Squatters?
+How Can You Prevent Squatters?

 Prevention is always better than cure.
 Preventing squatters from entering your property involves taking proactive measures to secure your premises.
 Here are some effective ways to prevent squatters from occupying your property: